Levani1111/Recruitment-Task/README.md

 Note: Without Advanced Custom Fields PRO plugin the theme will not work properly.

 ### Theme Installation
-Dowlnoad the zip file [Download Zip File](.database/recruitment.zip) or from database folder or you can download from the github repository.
+Dowlnoad the zip file from `database` folder or you can download from the github repository.
 Install the theme in your Wordpress instance and activate it.

 ## Theme Instructions